 There is a tender reality when you have kids.
 Here it is: injuries will happen!
 As hard as it is to face, you cannot escape it.
 At some point, kids will hurt themselves, or be hurt by someone or something else.

 Since this is unavoidable, it just makes sense to have this section covered as best as you can.
 Do a first aid class or two.
 Research the most common injuries and what to do.
 Read up online or watch some how-to videos.
 Join mommy or daddy groups and sift through what is sound advice and what is not.

 I always figured the most worst-case scenario would be to arrive on the scene too late, like with little Jimmy.
 This has given me many sleepless nights.
 The thought of finding an infant or toddler who is not breathing could strike fear in the heart of most parents.
 So, I decided to research the matter until I’d done all I could to prepare for it.

 Learn what to do in an emergency

-While 4-9 November was CPR Week in SA, we shouldn’t have to wait until an awareness date to equip ourselves with basic emergency skills.
+While CPR Week takes place in November in SA, we shouldn’t have to wait until an awareness date to equip ourselves with basic emergency skills.
 I did a first aid course that focused a lot on emergency response to infants and toddlers.
 A large part of the course was designed around cardiopulmonary resuscitation (CPR).
 It was not only educational but also vital to understand how quickly a situation can get out of hand and result in the loss of a life.
 However, I found it strange that instructors and professionals mostly listed what should be done.
 This is what you must do.
 This is how you must do it.
 Then you do this.

 Though it’s reassuring to know what to do in the event of having to administer CPR, it is also important to know what not to do.
 Doing the wrong thing at the wrong time, or doing the right thing in the wrong way, could be just as dangerous as not doing anything at all.